tsmolarczyk/netfix/README.md

 # Project Name: Netflix Clone Movies based on TMDB API

 ## Project Description
 This project is a Netflix clone built with Vite and React.
+Components are mostly based on Material UI.
 It uses Redux for state management and allows browsing movies, searching by genres, popularity, and cast.

 https://6519801f90379f5bd3303712--snazzy-syrniki-d05b4a.netlify.app/